tofu-tf/tofu/README.md

 # ToFu

-**Functional programming toolset making Tagless Final approach sane by Tinkoff scala team**
+**Functional programming toolkit by Tinkoff scala team aimed at taming the complexity of Tagless Final approach.**

 ### Quick Start